-- (a) be, on the date of the submission of the proposal, an Alternative Dispute Resolution (ADR) entity notified to the European Commission pursuant to Article 20(2) of Directive 2013/11/EU on consumer ADR.
-Applicants are advised to verify their status by consulting the public list of ADR entities registered on the European ODR platform, and to contact their national competent authorities in case they are not listed in the platform or their details are incorrect
+- (a) on the date of the submission of the proposal, an Alternative Dispute Resolution (ADR) entity notified to the European Commission pursuant to Article 20(2) of Directive 2013/11/EU on consumer ADR.
+Applicants are advised to verify their status by consulting the public list of ADR entities registered on the European ODR platform, and to contact their national competent authorities in case they are not listed in the platform or their details are incorrect.
+As the ODR platform is to be discontinued as of 20 July 2025, the list of qualified ADR entities will after this date be listed on the Commission website.

-(b) be, on the date of the submission of the proposal, a Qualified Entity designated by the EU Member State in advance to specific representative actions pursuant to Article 4 of Representative Actions Directive (EU)2020/1828.
-Applicants must present the proof of their designation as Qualified Entity issued by the competent national authority or public body pursuant to the national legislation transposing Directive (EU) 2020/1828 in the country of their designation
+(b) on the date of the submission of the proposal, a Qualified Entity designated by the EU Member State in advance to specific representative actions pursuant to Article 4 of Representative Actions Directive (EU)2020/1828.
+Applicants must present the proof of their designation as Qualified Entity by presenting a confirmation of designation issued by the competent national authority or public body pursuant to the national legislation transposing Directive (EU) 2020/1828 in the country of their designation or by indicating their presence at the EU list of Qualified Entities designated for cross-border representative actions as foreseen by Article 5(1) of Directive (EU) 2020/1828 and published on the official website by the European Commission,

-(c) bodies established in countries associated to the Single Market Programme, covering the Consumer pillar and for which the competent national authority confirms in writing the mutatis mutandis conformity with the quality criteria set out in the ADR Directive 2013/11/EU
+(c) bodies established in countries associated to the Single Market Programme, covering the Consumer pillar and for which the competent national authority confirms in writing the mutatis mutandis conformity with the quality criteria set out in the ADR Directive 2013/11/EU,

-- (d) entities established in countries associated to the Single Market Programme, covering the Consumer pillar and for which the competent national authority confirms in writing the mutatis mutandis designation in compliance with Article 4 of the Representative Actions Directive (EU) 2020/1828
+(d) entities established in countries associated to the Single Market Programme, covering the Consumer pillar and for which the competent national authority confirms in writing the mutatis mutandis designation in compliance with Article 4 of the Representative Actions Directive (EU) 2020/1828

-(e) exceptionally, and only in EU Member States where ad hoc designation is allowed, entities which comply with the criteria set out in the national legislation transposing Article 4, paragraph 6, of the Representative Actions Directive (EU) 2020/1828, for being designated on ad hoc basis.
+- (e) exceptionally, and only in EU Member States where ad hoc designation is allowed, entities which comply with the criteria set out in the national legislation transposing Article 4, paragraph 6 of the Representative Actions Directive (EU) 2020/1828, for being designated on ad hoc basis.
 Applicants must present the proof of their compliance with these criteria issued by the competent national authority or public body.